 Tafawoq

-The project enables 500 young Lebanese, Syrian, and Palestinian women, and men to take part in a coaching cycle that teaches them basic skills to integrate into the labour market in the project areas of Tripoli, Beddawi, Mount Lebanon, and Beirut.
+The project's aim was to enable 500 young Lebanese, Syrian, and Palestinian women, and men to take part in a coaching cycle that teaches them basic skills to integrate into the labour market in the project areas of Tripoli, Beddawi, Mount Lebanon, and Beirut.
 Simultaneously, the project works on materializing these youth participants’ employment prospects by offering them employment support services and facilitating youth networking with local businesses.

 Micro and small enterprises (MSEs) constitute 80% of the labour market in Lebanon and have suffered tremendous losses due to the ongoing economic crisis and their inability to develop with changing market trends and dynamics.
 As such, the project enables MSEs to access new markets that are sources of income generation, tailor made trainings, and business solutions.